-Maura's heartbeat continued to race and she turned quickly to look out the other window, which had just been opened by the man she assumed was Jake.
+Maura's heartbeat continued to race and she turned to look out the other window, which had just been opened by the man she assumed was Jake.
 Part of her thought she should be more afraid, but for some reason, she couldn't bring herself to even have the ladylike decency to faint.
 This seemed to impress Jake, who would not have looked out of place as a villain in an onstage melodrama.
 A faded cowboy hat was pulled low over his face, covering a head of short black hair but not protecting his skin from quite a tan.
 Maura felt herself blushing under the intense gaze of his dark brown eyes, but even with a smirk, it was hard to pinpoint his expression.
-Aside from very prominent cheekbones, a thin black mustache and suspiciously well-trimmed triangular goatee were his other noteworthy facial features, made all the more surprising because of his extremely clean-shaven face.
+Aside from very prominent cheekbones, a thin black mustache and well-trimmed triangular goatee were his other noteworthy facial features, made all the more surprising because of his extremely clean-shaven face.

 "Driver," he called out, his voice a combination of whiskey, honey, and thick black cigars.
-"Where exactly you headed?"
+"Where you headed?"

 "Hollow Creek," Crowe responded nervously.

 Jake raised his eyebrows and stared across the carriage at his companion.
 Maura knew it was presumptuous to make assumptions about a stranger, but it seemed to her that Jake's gaze carried a streak of longing.
 "Hollow Creek?" he said in that rich voice which sent a shiver down Maura's spine.
 "Gosh almighty, how long's it been since we stopped by there?"